Uberspace/lab/source/guide_wordpress-bedrock.rst

 Point your browser to your domain, ``https://isabell.uber.space/wp/wp-admin`` in this example, to start the wordpress installation process.
 Here you will

- * set a language
+ * Set a language
  * Choose a Site title
  * Set a administrative account and password

 Your site is now ready to use.

+.. note:: Your Website will be available in your root-directory (e.g. ``https://isabell.uber.space/``).
+Unlike a standard WordPress-Installation, the Backend will be available in the ``/wp`` subdirectory.
+To get there point your browser to ``https://isabell.uber.space/wp/wp-admin``.

-Installing Plugins and themes
+Installing Plugins and Themes
 =============================

 Unlinke with a "normal" Wordpress-Installation, with bedrock, you cannot install Themes or Plugins (or edit Code) via the Wordpress-Backend.
 This is intended behaviour and part of the reason to use bedrock in the first place.